Samantha Russell - Traffic Reporter

 Call Erika anytime with story ideas at (615) 369-5553.

 Eric Alvarez - Reporter

-Eric is an AP Award-nominated multimedia journalist that has been reporting for Fox 17 News since 2010.
+Eric is an Emmy and AP Award-nominated multimedia journalist that has been reporting for Fox 17 News since 2010.

 Craig Edwards - Meteorologist